Bale will not start against Belgium

 "He was never going to start.
 We knew that coming into camp," said Page.

-"The plan was always for him to get a half in the first game and then come on and maybe have an impact in the second game."
+"The plan was always for him to get a half in the first game and then come on and maybe have an impact in the second game.

+"He has not played for a couple of months and to throw him in for that game was a big ask from a physical point of view.

+"He's done his own recovery today and we'll leave it to the last minute to see if he can any play minutes."

-Speaking after Saturday's victory Bale dismissed suggestions that he had picked up an injury during the game at Cardiff City Stadium and said he expected for face Belgium after his substitution against Belarus had been planned.
+Speaking after Saturday's victory, Bale dismissed suggestions he had picked up an injury during the game at Cardiff City Stadium and said he expected to face Belgium after his substitution against Belarus had been planned.

-"I've been out for two months so if we were up the plan was to come off and be ready for Tuesday," Bale said in a televised interview.
+"I've been out for two months so if we were up the plan was to come off and be ready for Tuesday," Bale told Sky Sports after the game.

 "It was always the plan to play 45 minutes."